 Testing a model like this so thoroughly supports the idea that, with more data and diverse vantage points, scientists can better calculate the Sun’s finer dynamics — and ultimately improve their ability to forecast space weather events that can interfere with technology and astronauts in space.

-Just under a year after millions glimpsed the corona themselves during the total eclipse, on Aug.
-12, 2018, NASA launched Parker Solar Probe on its way to actually fly through the corona, going closer to the Sun than any spacecraft before.
+Just under a year after millions glimpsed the corona themselves during the total eclipse, on August 12, 2018, NASA launched the Parker Solar Probe on its way to actually fly through the corona, going closer to the Sun than any spacecraft before.

 Parker Solar Probe will send back to Earth observations from inside the corona itself, which researchers can add to their models, filling crucial knowledge gaps in the corona’s complicated physics.

 Mikić said models like theirs can complement the mission by contextualizing the spacecraft’s journey through the corona.
 Scientists have never worked with data collected so close to the Sun.
 By modeling the entire corona — the bigger picture — researchers will provide crucial perspective on Parker’s surroundings as it ventures into entirely unexplored territory.

 “This is amazing science for Parker Solar Probe and from the eclipse, that shares one key purpose,” said Thomas Zurbuchen, associate administrator at NASA Headquarters in Washington.
 “Beyond the science, this is about really advancing our understanding of and ability to predict space weather, a major impact we can have at NASA.”